PlainsightAI/legacy-docs/rules.md

 ### event_occurred_before

 Description:
 	This is a predicate that allows you to evaluate whether an event occurred before a given time.

+Fields:
+* type - "event occurred before"
+* moment - timestamp in ISO8601 format that will be used for comparison against the event's timestamp

-This example checks if the event is timestamped before 2017-01-01T00:00:00Z
+The following example checks if the event is timestamped before 2017-01-01T00:00:00Z

 Example:
 ```json